 Slowly, carefully, the police enter the room, now silent, wreathed in blue gunsmoke, dim flashlights illuminating dark, silent bodies.
 One of the police finds a young girl lying on the floor.
 He kneels, approaches.
 It's Nikita.
 He has no idea she's one of the gangers.
 He thinks she's a victim.
 She opens her eyes and looks at him, asks about her friends.

-None left?
+NIKITA None left?
+COP No.

 Silently, Nikita brings a pistol up from the darkness and places it against the cop's throat.
 A moment passes, then two.
 Then she kills him.